Making art, film and digital media accessible to all.

 QUAD is a registered independent charity that receives funding to support our charitable aims from a variety of sources including Derby City Council and Arts Council England.
 This money is used to create and support our exhibition, outreach, education and community work which provides creative opportunities for thousands of people every year.
 All profits from commercial activities including ticket sales and Café Bar sales are re-invested in the programme and infrastructure of QUAD allowing us to continue to innovate and inspire on a local, national and international level.

 QUAD's activities generate millions in terms of additional and direct spend with local suppliers as well as positive national and international media coverage for Derby.
 QUAD does not have shareholders or profit share schemes like many public and private sector organisations.
 QUAD exists to improve the cultural life of the city and to celebrate Derby to the world.

 QUAD is committed to offering the widest possible access for all audiences, offering regular subtitled screenings for the D/deaf, monthly Supportive Environment screenings and Matinée - Dementia friendly relaxed film screenings for people living with memory challenges, their friends, families or carers.
 The venue is fully wheelchair accessible.

-QUAD’s first Patron was Sir John Hurt; current Patrons are: Paddy Considine, John Tams, Jack O’Connell, Hetain Patel and Dr. Jo Twist.
+QUAD’s first Patron was the late Sir John Hurt; current Patrons include: Paddy Considine, John Tams, Jack O’Connell, Hetain Patel, Dr. Jo Twist and Molly Windsor.

 The QUAD building on the Market Place in Derby first opened on Friday 26th September 2008.
 Since opening, QUAD has welcomed over 3.5 million visitors through its doors, shown over 200 exhibitions and 4,000 films, established FORMAT International Photography Festival as one of the UK's leading international contemporary festivals of photography and related media and contributed an estimated £70m to the local economy.